ninchkn78/simulation/README.md

 9. Speed up, slow down bar
 10. Splash Screen with default properties files
 11. User can click on states to set them
+12. Six different simulations
+13. Different CSV formats
+14. Neighbor and edge policies
+15. Read in from a properties file
+16. Choose color and image of state

+Optional Feature: properties file contains images and colors for states and kind of grid to use